The complete guide for taxes on crypto trading 2019

 Another service like the one from Deklira.
 K4 Krypto takes your trades in a CSV file and automatically creates reports in the correct format for the Swedish tax agency for your online tax declaration.

 ***NOTE: That there might be instances where your national tax agency sees your trades as professional trades/trading and then looking to tax you accordingly.
-Seek professional advice if you think this might be apply to you.
+Seek professional advice if you think this might be applied to you.